impinj/itemsense-java/README.md

 </dependency>
 ```

-The following sample creates a Resteasy client, and makes a call to both the configuration API and the data API.
+The following sample creates a Jersey client, and makes a call to both the configuration API and the data API.
 You can extend this sample to fulfill the needs of your application.

 The ITEMSENSE BASE URL is the protocol and name (or IP address) of your ItemSense server, with the `itemsense` prefix.
 For example: `http://itemsense.mycompany.com/itemsense`